mstksg/inCode/copy/entries/typed-sm-lc-1.md

 First, we use `-XTypeData` to define a data kind, `Ty` is a kind with types `TInt :: Ty`, `TBool :: Ty`, etc.

-So now `Expr a` evaluates to an `a`, which is either our domain's `Int`, our domain's `Bool`, or our domain's `String`.
+So now, for `Expr t`, `t` describes the result type.
+That result type is either our domain's `Int`, our domain's `Bool`, or our domain's `String`.
 At least, now, it is impossible to create an `Expr` that doesn't type check.
 Well, kind of.

 ```haskell
 !!!typed-sm-lc/ExprStage3.hs "fifteen ::"